 Used engines, as you can get the idea from their name, are used in some other cars and are pulled of them usually in case of accidents or some other problem.
 It can be pretty much anticipated that the condition of these engines vary depending on the source they were taken out of.

 In case of an engine failure, people pin their hopes on replacing the vehicle instead of replacing the engine.
 However, the replacement engine is very economical option as compared to the replacement of the vehicle.
-Now that you have analysed the things, you can buy the replacement engine according to the size of your pocket.
+Now that you have analyzed the things, you can buy the replacement engine according to the size of your pocket.
 Off you go!